angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 It sets the validation rules for each item of the `email` array.

 This function takes a field array as first argument.
-The second argument is a validation schema which is applied to all children.
+The second argument is a validation schema which is then applied to all children.
 The schema callback provides access to the current item path.
-We can directly use this path and pass it into our `email()` validation function to validate each and every field in the array.
+We can directly use this path and pass it into our `email()` validation function to validate all fields individually.

 ```ts
 import { /* ... */, applyEach, email } from '@angular/forms/signals';